 10 ways to support small businesses for free

 1. Follow them on social media

 It's easy and doesn't cost you a thing to follow a small business on social media.
 Many companies are harnessing the power of their social media channels because of its extensive reach.
-When you follow or like the page of a small business it not only helps them to connect with you better but it allows them to reach a wider audience.
-Whether it's on Facebook, Instagram or Twitter, clicking that follow button really can give them a much-needed boost.
+When you follow or like the page of a small business, it not only helps them to connect with you better, but it also allows them to reach a wider audience.
+Whether it's on Facebook, Instagram or Twitter, Pinterest clicking that follow button really can give them a much-needed boost.

 2. Like their posts

 By liking their posts, it allows them to see which content works best.
 It also helps them reach the newsfeed of people who may not like or follow the page, so it's a great way to help them gain new followers.
 Plus, when you like their posts, their content is more likely to pop up in your own newsfeed, meaning you keep up to date with any offers, deals or competitions they may post about.

 By sharing their posts, you become an advocate for their company, and when other people see that you've shared something, it makes the business seem more reputable and legitimate.
 One quick share really can create new business for a small company, all without spending a penny!

 4. Comment on their posts

 It doesn't even have to be anything long-winded; just an emoji will sometimes do!
 When you comment, it allows the algorithm to help show the post in other people's newsfeeds, which means a small business then has a chance to showcase its product or service to many more people.
 It helps grow their network and get the word out about who they are and what they do, all because you commented.
 Feels good, doesn't it?

 5. Tag friends who would like them